carpentries-incubator/workflows-nextflow/index.md

 community-driven platform, which provide peer reviewed best practice analysis pipelines written in Nextflow.

-This lesson motivates the use of Nextflow and nf-core as a development tool for building and sharing computational pipelines that facilitate reproducible (data) science workflows.
+This lesson motivates the use of Nextflow and nf-core as development tools for building and sharing reproducible data science workflows.

 ## lesson objectives